gidztech/jest-puppeteer-docker/README.md

 ```

 ## How it works
-`jest-puppeteer-docker` will pull down a Docker image with Chromium installed with the version matching the one associated with the Puppeter dependency in your project.
+`jest-puppeteer-docker` will pull down a Docker image with Chromium installed with the version matching the one associated with the Puppeteer dependency in your project.

 When you run your tests, the container is started and `jest-puppeteer-docker` will connect to the Chromium instance within the container via the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Your browser navigation and interactions will be performed in the container, while the test themselves are executed in your host environment.